alyersin/property-management/docs/MIGRATION_INSTRUCTIONS.md

 # Migration Instructions - Remove Simplified Fields

 > **Update – November 2025**
 > This walkthrough remains for legacy column cleanup.
-For the latest schema (no tenants tables, consolidated `financial_records`), use `src/database/schema.sql`.
+For the latest schema (no tenants tables, consolidated `expenses`), use `src/database/schema.sql`.

 ## Overview